THRASTRO/sofa.js/docs/era.bi00.md

    Astrophys., 387, 700, 2002.

    Mathews, P.M., Herring, T.A., Buffet, B.A., "Modeling of nutation
-   and precession   New nutation series for nonrigid Earth and insights into the Earth's interior", J.Geophys.Res., 107, B4, 2002.
-The MHB2000 code itself was obtained on 9th September 2002 from ftp://maia.usno.navy.mil/conv2000/chapter5/IAU2000A.
+   and precession:  New nutation series for nonrigid Earth and insights into the Earth's interior", J.Geophys.Res., 107, B4, 2002.
+The MHB2000 code itself was obtained on 2002 September 9 from ftp://maia.usno.navy.mil/conv2000/chapter5/IAU2000A.

+This revision:  2021 May 11

-Copyright (C) 2013-2019, NumFOCUS Foundation.
+Copyright (C) 2013-2021, NumFOCUS Foundation.
 Derived, with permission, from the SOFA library.